Lessons learned 1: Emerging requirements.

 Problem: Requirements are described vaguely and therefore are implemented incorrectly and many detailed elements are missing.

 Context: Our clients often just give what they have.
 It can be a video demo of their existing legacy systems, a list of what they want, some screenshots captured from other similar systems, a long conversation in an email thread, some phone calls.
 We build a solution based on these artifacts and it turns out that they want something completely different or many detailed requirements are missing.

-Solution: Our responsibility is to clarify our client’s problems and needs.
+- Our responsibility is to clarify our client’s problems and needs.
 Again analysis is an important tool to clarify our client’s problems and needs.
 Early requirements can be described in any form, including phone calls, emails, screenshots, video demo, feature list.
-However all of them should then be refined properly using use cases, user interfaces, workflows, story map and prototypes for client to review regularly.
+However all of them should then be refined properly using use cases, user interfaces, domain models, workflows, story map and prototypes for client to review regularly.

 - Sometimes we are stuck at analysis, especially when we analyze integration or enhancement needs that have not existed yet and require creativity.
 In this case a dirty prototype and a proof of concept or small technical exercises should be done so that we can have inputs for inspiring ideas for analysis.

 Problem: Requirements are described only at business level, and therefore many detailed elements are not implemented.
 However customer does not have time to review the implemented system.
 When the project is in transition phase it turns out that most of the implemented requirements are non-compliant.